Sensors Types [Simple Explanation of Each Type]

 - Contrast Sensor

-In the rest of this section, we discuss about the above-mentioned sensors in brief.
+Below, we discuss the above-mentioned sensors in brief.

-One of the most widely used types of sensors is the inductive proximity sensor.
-This is a device that detects the presence of objects nearby without requiring physical contact.
+One of the most used types of sensors is the proximity sensor.
+This device detects the presence of objects nearby without requiring physical contact.

-This contactless or proximity sensor is used only for the detection of metallic objects.
-They use currents induced by magnetic fields to detect nearby metal objects.
+This contactless or proximity sensor can only detect metallic objects.
+To do that, it uses currents induced by magnetic fields.

-The operation of this sensor is based on a light beam that is either reflected from the object or cut off.
+The operation of a photoelectric sensor is based on a light beam that is either reflected from the object or cut off.
 The sensor can detect the presence or absence of an object by changing the light.

 The sensor is made of a light source, an amplifier, a signal converter, and an output.

-These types of sensors are used to detect most materials like metal, plastic, and wood.
+These types of sensors are used to detect most materials such as metal, plastic, and wood.
 They can even detect clear items like glass, plastic, and liquids depending on the type of sensor.

 The three most common types of this sensor are: